In the Summer of 1953 my father Geoffrey Gander and his friends set off on their annual Motor Cycling holiday around

 They took a Brough Superior SS100, Triumph Thunderbird, Triumph T100 and a couple of Sunbeams.

 As of June 2015 this web page has now had over 23 million visitors so if you email me sorry if my reply is not immediate as I do get many great emails and like to respond properly.

 As a side note and of interest to all motorcycle riders ...
 A few months ago I bought a set of expensive Halvarssons waterproof jacket and trousers from motolegends in Guildford, UK.
-Yesterday I used them for the first time in the rain and after just 15 minutes of riding they were leaking at the the left shoulder, chest, upper arms, groin, lower leg and wrists.
+I used them for the first time in the rain and after just 15 minutes of riding I was wet in various places.
 I was very dissapointed and returned home after just 30 minutes completely soaked.
-Today I have been in contact with Motolegends to report that the jacket and trousers were not waterproof and indeed were hopeless.
+I have been in contact with Motolegends to report that the jacket and trousers were not waterproof and indeed were hopeless.
 I will post on this page the results and whether motolegends are a company that looks after its customers or should be avoided at all costs.